 BLL say: “According to Roman law at the time, a crucified man was denied all burial (7)… The victim would simply be left on the cross, at the mercy of the elements and carrion birds.
 Yet Pilate, in a flagrant breach of procedure, readily grants Jesus’s body to Joseph of Arimathea.
 This clearly attests to some complicity on Pilate’s part” (p375).
 (It is interesting to note that, according to the gospel accounts, Pilate does seem to go out of his way to try to save Jesus.)
 They go on to make the very interesting observation that in Mark’s Gospel Joseph asks Pilate for Jesus’s body (15.43), and the request is granted.
 However, in the original Greek version, “when Joseph asks for Jesus’s body, he uses the word soma – a word applied only to a living body.
 Pilate, assenting to the request, employs the word ptoma – which means “corpse”.
 According to the Greek, then, Joseph explicitly asks for a living body and Pilate grants him what he thinks, or pretends to think, is a dead one” (p376).
 (Isn’t it amazing what can get lost in translation?)

 BLL conclude: “In the Gospels Jesus’s death occurs at a moment that is almost too convenient… It occurs just in time to prevent his executioners breaking his legs” (p373).
 They therefore suspect that it is “part of a carefully contrived plan”.
 They suggest that the sour wine (vinegar) given to Jesus (8), which (by some amazing coincidence) just happened to be there, was in fact a soporific drug, (in modern language an anaesthetic) which would give the appearance of death.
+(Gardner thinks it may have been mixed with some kind of poison.)
 In John, Mark, and Matthew, as soon as Jesus had received the wine, he ‘died’.
 If it were indeed sour wine or vinegar, it should have had the opposite effect, “a temporary stimulant, with effects not unlike smelling salts”.
 “Yet in Jesus’s case the effect is just the contrary.
 No sooner does he inhale or taste the sponge than he pronounces his final words and ‘gives up the ghost’.
 Such a reaction to vinegar is physiologically inexplicable” (BLL, p373, p374).

 Gardner agrees with the conclusion that there is a contrived plan, and notes that nowhere in the gospels does it reveal who gave the vinegar, but John “specifies that the vessel was ready and waiting” (“A jar full of sour wine was standing there”) (p73).
 Schonfield talks about a “drug needed to give the impression of premature death… and the speedy delivery of the body to Joseph…” (p190).

-The Gospel of John goes on to say that, after Jesus’s body has been handed over to Joseph of Arimathea, Nicodemus – a pharisee from earlier – arrived, bringing with him “a mixture of myrrh and aloes, weighing about an hundred pounds”(ref).
+The Gospel of John goes on to say that, after Jesus’s body has been handed over to Joseph of Arimathea, Nicodemus – a pharisee from earlier – arrived, bringing with him “a mixture of myrrh and aloes, weighing about an hundred pounds”.
 Gardner notes that myrrh was a form of sedative (why would that be needed for a dead person?), and wonders why there was such a vast quantity of aloes.
-“The juice of aloes… is a strong and fast-acting purgative – precisely what would have been needed by Simon to expel the poisonous gall (venom) from Jesus’s body” (p76).
+“The juice of aloes… is a strong and fast-acting purgative – precisely what would have been needed by Simon (Jesus’s primary orchestrator and collaborator, see below) to expel the poisonous gall (venom) from Jesus’s body” (p76).
 (If that is true, then there is a very strange variation in Mark, where Jesus is first offered “wine mixed with myrrh, but he did not take it”, but when on the cross drank the sour wine, as above.)

 That is the basic evidence for this point of view.
 (If any reader has credible medical, scientific, or historical information which contradicts any of the above, I would be grateful to receive it.)
 This all seems very reasonable; there seems to be “a complex and ingenious stratagem… to produce a semblance of death when… still alive” (BLL, p374).
 When the authors try to go further in support of this hypothesis, they seem not to be on such sure ground, and may jump too quickly to conclusions to support their hypothesis.